Welcome to Phenix City, Alabama

 Job Description

-Job Title: Service Maintenance Worker (Semi-Skilled) – Water Distribution
+Job Title: Service Maintenance Supervisor – Asphalt

 FLSA Status: Non-Exempt

-Code: SM-2
+Code: SM-05

-Reports to: Service Maintenance Supervisor
+Reports to: Streets and Drainage Supervisor

 Job Summary